xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 [Dev Containers][dc] are a feature of VS Code I was introduced to earlier this year and have since taken to using in all my projects.

-They allow you to have a self contained development environment in DockerFile, including all dependencies your application requires and extensions for Visual Studio code.
+They allow you to have a self contained development environment in DockerFile, including all the dependencies your application requires and extensions for Visual Studio Code.

-If you have ever looked at the amount of things you have installed for various projects and wondered where it all came from and if you still need it - Dev Containers remove all that.
-They also give you a very simple way to share things with your collaborators, no longer do I need a 10-step installation guide.
-Once you are setup for Dev Containers, getting everything setup to work on a repo is much simpler.
+If you have ever looked at the amount of things you have installed for various projects and wondered where it all came from and if you still need it - Dev Containers solves that problem.
+They also give you a very simple way to share things with your collaborators, no longer do I need a 10-step installation guide in a Readme file.
+Once you are setup for Dev Containers, getting going with a project that uses them is easy.

-This blog is a GitHub Pages Site, and to develop and test it locally I had to install Ruby and a bunch of Gems.
-Installing those on Windows is tricky, installing on WSL works, but if you rebuild or change machine, you are starting again.
+This blog is a GitHub Pages Site, and to develop and test it locally I had to install Ruby and a bunch of Gems, and Installing those on Windows is tricky at best.
-Now I use a Dev Container, and everything is ready to go whenever I clone the repo.
+VS Code comes with some pre-defined Dev Container templates, so I just used the Jekyll one, and now I don't have to install anything on my PC.

 ### Dev Container for .NET

-To get started, I first check VS Code has the Remote Development Tools pack installed.
+To get started, you will need WSL2 and the [Remote Development Tools pack][rd] VS Code extension installed.

-Then it just a matter of launching VS Code from the Git Repo in my WSL2 instance:
+Then it just a matter of launching VS Code from in my WSL2 instance:

 ```sh
 cd ~/xmas-2021
 code .
 ```

-Then in the VS Code Command Palette I select **Remote Containers: Add Development Container Configuration Files...**
+Now in the VS Code **Command Palette** I select **Remote Containers: Add Development Container Configuration Files...**
 A quick search for "F#" helps get the extensions I need installed.
 In this case I just picked the defaults.

 Once the DockerFile was created I changed the `FROM` to use the standard .NET format that Microsoft uses (the F# template may have changed by the time you read this) to pull in the latest .NET 6 Bullseye base image.

-Before
+**Before**

 ```docker
 FROM mcr.microsoft.com/vscode/devcontainers/dotnet:0-5.0-focal
 ```

-After
+**After**

 ```docker
 # [Choice] .NET version: 6.0, 5.0, 3.1, 6.0-bullseye, 5.0-bullseye, 3.1-bullseye, 6.0-focal, 5.0-focal, 3.1-focal